forestgrape/people_interactions/jurisprudence/sanctions.md

 *Terminology, legal specifications and practice:* The term sanctions is mostly used to denote restrictions taken by a state or a group of state on another state often as coercive measures.
 In international law (including the UN Charter), sanctions are not well specified.

 *Motivations/Goals:*
-Sanctions are motivated by different goals such as justice-system-like (e.g. break of international law), capability control (e.g. prevent proliferation of nuclear weapons) or political (e.g. restrict an unfriendly/unwanted government).
-Sanctions then sometimes are coercive (encourage/enforce the [state] actor to change its behavior), punishment (which has a deterring effect on others doing the same) or restrictive (hinder a government/country to achieve certain goals.
-For example to produce nuclear weapons.).
+Sanctions are motivated by different goals such as justice-system-like (e.g. punish a break of international law to discourage future breaks), capability control (e.g. prevent proliferation of nuclear weapons) or political (e.g. restrict an unfriendly/unwanted government).
+Sanctions then sometimes are coercive (encourage/enforce the [state] actor to change its behavior), punishment (deterring effect on others doing the same) or restrictive (Hinder a government/country to achieve certain goals; for example to produce nuclear weapons.).

 *Implementations:*
 Depending on the goal of a sanction, different implementations are possible.
-Frequently used implementations are economic, technological or travel restrictions.
+Frequently used are economic, technological or travel restrictions.

 > A more formalized and specified international justice system with predefined sanctions could increase predictability and so preventive effects play more and sanctions are less [perceived as] unfair.